Our2020View/Our2020View.github.io/batterydisconnect.md

 If you still have the Winnebago battery cable configuration because you have not installed a battery monitor, then this mod shown below likely does not apply to you.

 Options as where to put the switch were few and far between, because of the tight confines in the battery box.
-In the end, I chose to put the switch on top of the left hand battery; this photo shows its loose location, and the adjacent grounding cable that I eventually replaced:
+In the end, I chose to put the switch on top of the left hand battery; this photo shows its loose location, and the lower adjacent grounding cable that I subsequently replaced:

 <img src="/assets/webbattdisc3.jpg"/>